Recurrent Pregnancy Loss

 If we can't find anything wrong, we offer what we call tender-love-and-care protocol, or TLC, which involves weekly monitoring of the pregnancy, initially with blood work and then with ultrasounds every week.

 Even if a specific cause is never identified, the outlook is still very positive.
+In the majority of cases, a woman’s next pregnancy is normal and successful.
 Multiple studies show that the very practice of monitoring this condition and receiving emotional support can improve the odds of having a successful pregnancy.

 What makes Yale Medicine's approach to recurrent pregnancy loss unique?